KANSAS CITY, Kan. — A new grant will help Kansas City, Kansas resurface and extend a walking trail to help people live healthy lives.

 "It's this weird slice of the city that most people don't see because we have so limited our access to this great amenity," said Rick Behrens, the spokesperson for the trail.

-The Unified Government of Wyandotte County is matching the $110,000 grant from the Sunflower Foundation to make the trail more user-friendly.
+The Unified Government of Wyandotte County is matching the $110,000 grant from the Sunflower State to make the trail more user-friendly.

 "We're looking at the resurfacing of the trail, making it easier on the feet for walkers and runners.
 Right now, it's kind of chunky gravel," Behrens said.